Shareholder Activism & Engagement – Roundtable Discussion, Financier Worldwide Magazine, June 2021

 Richard J. Grossman focuses his practice on proxy contests, responses to shareholder activists, corporate governance matters, M&A and leveraged buyouts.
 Mr Grossman has advised many companies with respect to corporate governance issues and responses to shareholder proposals.
 He also has represented companies in contested proxy solicitations and other contests for corporate control as well as unsolicited acquisition proposals.
 He can be contacted on +1 (212) 735 2116 or by email: email@example.com.

 © Financier Worldwide

-Founded in 1997, Innisfree M&A Incorporated, along with its wholly-owned London subsidiary Lake Isle M&A Incorporated, is a high-stakes shareholder engagement firm, delivering shareholder intelligence, strategic advice and proxy solicitation services to the world’s leading corporations and investors when it matters most.
+Founded in 1997, Innisfree M&A Incorporated (New York), along with its wholly-owned subsidiary Lake Isle M&A Incorporated (London), is a high-stakes shareholder engagement firm, delivering shareholder intelligence, strategic advice and proxy solicitation services to the world’s leading corporations and investors when it matters most.
 Its integrated approach and unsurpassed analytics–ActiveIQ™–set Innisfree apart as the firm of choice.
 Innisfree provides expert advice on a wide range of matters, including shareholder activism, executive compensation proposals, corporate governance issues and investor relations.
-In addition to its leading position in M&A, Innisfree was named the top proxy solicitor for companies by Bloomberg’s 2020 Global Activism Market Review, and it earned the top company proxy solicitor award in Activist Insight’s 2020 Adviser Award competition, based on number of company representations in activist situations.

-With an experienced professional staff in New York, London and Pittsburgh, Innisfree has represented hundreds of companies in over 20 countries. www.innisfreema.com
+With an experienced professional staff in New York, London, Pittsburgh and Richmond, VA, Innisfree has represented hundreds of clients in over 20 countries. www.innisfreema.com

 Innisfree M&A Incorporated